-Strategic Sustainability Performance Plans and Scorecards
+Sustainability Plans and Performance

-Achieved an agency renewable energy percentage of 7.9%, which exceeds the stated FY 2012 objective of 5% and the FY 2013 goal of 7.5%.
+Achieved an agency renewable energy use percentage of 9.4%, which exceeds the FY 2013 goal of 7.5%.

-- Scope 3 GHG - TVA fell behind on reducing its transmission and distribution losses, employee commuting, business ground/air travel, solid/liquid waste disposal greenhouse gas emissions with no net decrease.
-TVA is working to reduce this trend in order to meet the 21% Federal reduction goal by FY 2020.
+Ended the year with a 4.6% reduction in Scope 3 greenhouse gas emissions.
+Transmission and distribution losses, employee commuting, business ground/air travel, and solid/liquid waste disposal greenhouse gas emissions all contribute to Scope 3.
+Conducted a commuter challenge and survey and working to identify additional ways to reduce scope 3 emissions in order to meet the 21% Federal reduction goal by FY 2020.

 We are focused on improving our two largest office complexes in Chattanooga and Knoxville as this is where the greatest environmental performance improvements and cost savings can be realized.
 Prioritizing improvements based on square footage rather than number of buildings has affected our performance in this area.
 In order to meet a goal of 15% of buildings applying Sustainable Guiding Principles (based on number of buildings), we will continue to improve smaller buildings as is cost-effective and practical and still plan to meet the 15% goal by FY2015.